Kokoda Youth Foundation

 There were now six branches of the KCYP - Tweed Coast, Gold Coast, Logan, Brisbane, Canberra and for the first time, Melbourne!

 This year the Kokoda Youth Foundation held an endurance event of a different kind!
-Kokoda Grunt was a mud and obstacle course held at Camp Kokoda which involved conquering a variety of moad-soaked to physically challenge teams.
+Kokoda Grunt was a mud and obstacle course held at Camp Kokoda which involved conquering a variety of mud-soaked challenges in teams.

-This year was the first Kokoda Challenge event in Toowoomba!
-It was also the year we received government funding to run the Isurava Youth Program.
-This was a pilot program that ran for two years that was aimed at crime prevention in youth.
+We introduced the first Kokoda Challenge event in Toowoomba this year and also received government funding to run the new Isurava Youth Program.
+This was a pilot program that ran for two years that was aimed at early intervention for crime prevention among youth.

-This year saw a record-breaking number of entries in the Kokoda Challenge endurance events with over 1300 competitors participating in the 96km events alone!
-This meant even more reach for the Story of Kokoda and even more local young people could be impacted through our youth programs!
+This year saw a record-breaking number of entries in the Kokoda Challenge endurance events with over 1,300 competitors participating in our 96km events alone!
+The funds raised from the events meant even more local young people could be impacted through our youth programs.

 This was the first year ever that we were unable to run the Kokoda Challenge events due to the Covid 19 pandemic.
 However, we were able to hold the Kokoda Virtual Challenge where competitors tracked walks around their neighbourhood online and still raised money through donations for the Kokoda Youth Foundation.